Tag Archives: n900

 N900 – 3 months on

-My last on this blog was a review of the Nokia N900, and that was a whole quarter ago.
+My last post on this blog was a review of the Nokia N900, and that was a whole quarter ago.
 The last 3 months have been hectic to say the least but I now have a lot more free time!

 So how has the N900 turned out?